 - Premier plan: $29.95/£29.95

-For an extra bit of savings, customers who pay with an Apple Card will get an extra 3 per cent cash back.
+For extra savings, customers who pay with an Apple Card will get an extra 3 per cent cash back.

 How does Apple One work?